Child Nutrition Services

 Free/Reduced Meal Application Deadline

 Parents of students in non-Community Eligibility Provision (CEP) schools must submit their meal applications before traditional schools begin.
 Applications can take up to 10 days to process.
-To avoid meal charges at the beginning of the school year, parents and guardians are urged to submit the application online as soon as possible and no later than August 22 by visiting www.LunchApplication.com.
+To avoid meal charges at the beginning of the school year, parents and guardians are urged to submit the application online as soon as possible by visiting www.LunchApplication.com.

 Contact Child Nutrition